Leading a workshop

 • Finally, press the Complete & start next button to allow participants to move on to the next phase.
 Tell participants out loud what you're doing.

-The goal of the Voting and development phase is to highlight the most potential proposals by voting and refine them with the participant's comments.
+The goal of the Voting phase is to highlight the most potential proposals by voting and refine them with the participant's comments in the following Development phase.

-• Ask participants to read the proposals and give their likes to the best proposals
+• Ask participants to read the proposals and like the best proposals

 • If needed, adjust the phase duration before starting, but you can also change it while working.